 Based on outcomes from the NANODEVICE initiative, this is an essential resource for those who need to apply current nanotoxicological thinking in the workplace and anyone who advises on nanosafety, such as professionals in toxicology, occupational safety and risk assessment.

-AudienceToxicologists and scientists who work with ENM and aerosols.
+Toxicologists and scientists who work with ENM and aerosols.
 Occupational Toxicologists.
 Regulatory Toxicologists.
 Risk Assessors.
 Nanosafety managers.
 Industrial Hygienists

 Chapter 2.
-Exposure Scenarios
+Nanotechnology and Exposure Scenarios

 Chapter 3.
 Nanomaterials and Human Health

 Chapter 4.
-From Source to Dose: Emission, Transport, Aerosol dynamics and Dose Assessment for Workplace Aerosol Exposure
+From Source to Dose: Emission, Transport, Aerosol Dynamics and Dose Assessment for Workplace Aerosol Exposure

 4.1 Sources of Nanoparticles in the Workplace (Seipenbusch)

 4.3 Modelling Approaches to Aerosol Dynamics and Transport in the Workplace (Yu)

 "Most of the information is from the NANODEVICE research project funded by the European Union, but the findings often integrate results of other research as well.
 Contributors from a wide range of sciences cover nanotechnology and exposure scenarios; nanomaterials and human health…"--ProtoView.com, April 2014